Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

+# PORTFOLIO PROJECT - 1

 # Pitbull breeders gaiberg

-* The HTML code  is a template for a website about a Pitbull breeder located in Gaiberg, Germany.<br> The website contains information about the services provided, including dog training, breed selection, and caring for the dogs. <br>The code includes the use of CSS stylesheets, font icons, and Google fonts for styling. <br>The website has four sections: Homepage, Contact, Gallery, <br>and the main content which contains information about the dogs, breeds, training, and care. <br>The main content is divided into three sections: Choose Your Perfect Companion, Train Your Furry Friend with Care, and We Ensure Your Pup's Well-Being. <br>Each section contains a header, a list of related topics, an image, and a description of the topic.
+* The HTML code  is a template for a website about a Pitbull breeder located in Gaiberg, Germany.
+* The website contains information about the services provided, including dog training, breed selection, and caring for the dogs.
+* The code includes the use of CSS stylesheets, font icons, and Google fonts for styling.
+* The website has four sections: Homepage, Contact, Gallery, and the main content which contains information about the dogs, breeds, training, and care.
+* The main content is divided into three sections: Choose Your Perfect Companion, Train Your Furry Friend with Care, and We Ensure Your Pup's Well-Being.
+* Each section contains a header, a list of related topics, an image, and a description of the topic.
 The code also includes a navigation menu and a footer that displays the opening hours of the breeder.

  <br>
  <br>